MPCode123/cot-4500-as3b/README.md

 # cot-4500-as3b

-The following repository will consist of methods that deal with matrix including Gaussian Elimination w/ Backward Selection and LU Factorization
+The following repository will consist of methods that deal with matrices including Gaussian Elimination w/ Backward Selection and LU Factorization

 In addition, we are looking for whether or not the matrix is diagonally dominant and/or positive definite